MicroEJ/docs/KernelDeveloperGuide/kf.rst

 Entry point
 ~~~~~~~~~~~

-Each Feature MUST define an implementation of the
+Each Feature must define an implementation of the
 ``ej.kf.FeatureEntryPoint``. ``FeatureEntryPoint.start()`` method is called
 when the Feature is started.
 It is considered to be the main method of
 the Feature application. ``FeatureEntryPoint.stop()`` method is called